immersive-web/raw-camera-access/explainer.md

     0   0      1   0
 ```

-For compatibility with WebXR, insert a placeholder 3rd row to get a 4x4 matrix `Kexp` and invert the Z coordinate.
-This produces a modified intrinsic matrix K':
+For compatibility with WebXR, create a 4x4 matrix `Kexp` from `K` by inserting a placeholder 3rd row.
+(The values in this row don't affect the intrinsic parameter calculation and are marked by * .)
+Then invert the Z coordinate to produce a modified intrinsic matrix `K'`:

 ```
 K' = 1  0  0  0 * Kexp = ax  gamma -u0  0